Loading...

 For most couples, their wedding ceremony will be lit by natural sunlight, either outside or through the windows of their venue.
 That’s why we recommend couples plan their wedding timeline around the sun.
 When tying the knot, you’ll want to be sure that you’re properly lit, that your photos will turn out beautifully, and that neither you nor your guests are blinded by the harsh sunlight.

 If you’re planning an evening ceremony or your venue doesn’t provide sufficient natural light, you’ll need to ensure your venue does have other forms of lighting or you’ll need to add your own.
-If you’re not sure where to start, that’s okay!
+If you’re not sure where to start, that’s okay.
 We’ve got the ultimate guide to wedding lighting to help you decide what’s right for you.

 Final Thoughts on Planning Your Wedding Ceremony